AlexisAndradeDev/Class-DataMining/P7/docs.md

 2. Iterate until the cluster assignments stop changing:

     (a) For each of the $K$ clusters, compute the cluster centroid.
-The $k$th cluster centroid is the vector of the $p$ feature means for the observations in the $k$th cluster.
+The $k$ th cluster centroid is the vector of the $p$ feature means for the observations in the $k$ th cluster.

-    For the $k$th cluster, take all the observations assigned to it.
+    For the $k$ th cluster, take all the observations assigned to it.
 Every observation is a vector with $p$ features (e.g., height, age, etc.).
-You calculate the mean of each feature separately, but only for the observations in the $k$th cluster.
-This way, you get a new vector with $p$ features: each element of the vector is the mean of a feature in the $k$th cluster.
+You calculate the mean of each feature separately, but only for the observations in the $k$ th cluster.
+This way, you get a new vector with $p$ features: each element of the vector is the mean of a feature in the $k$ th cluster.
 This vector is the centroid of the cluster.

     (b) Assign each observation to the cluster whose centroid is closest (where *closest* is defined using Euclidean distance).